directus/directus/docs/reference/sdk.md

       <a name="options.auth.autoRefresh"></a>

-    - `autoRefresh` [optional] _Boolean_ - Tells SDK ifit should handle refresh tokens automatically.
+    - `autoRefresh` [optional] _Boolean_ - Tells SDK if it should handle refresh tokens automatically.
 Defaults to `true`.
     - `msRefreshBeforeExpires` [optional] _Number_ - When `autoRefresh` is enabled, this tells how many milliseconds before the refresh token expires and needs to be refreshed.
 Defaults to `30000`.